patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Unavailable/UnavailableContent.md

 ### Basic unavailable content

 A basic unavailable content component provides users with instructions, including a link to check a status page for known issues.
-The status page link can be specified using the `statusPageUrl`.
+The status page link can be specified using `statusPageUrl`.

 ```js file="./UnavailableContentExample.tsx"